stefanofossati/NSDS-projects/#3-simple-model-for-virus-spreading/README.md

 1. go in the `src` folder and run the following command: `make all build`
 2. move or copy the `config.txt` file in the output folder
 3. run `make all run`
+4. the result file is in the src folder with name `result.csv`